 College of Science & Engineering

 This group's research applies automated program analysis techniques to computer software, generally operating on compiled binaries, to improve the software's quality and security, such as creating test cases or finding bugs that represent security vulnerabilities.
-Two key techniques used in this work are symbolic execution and logical decision procedures, which automate reasoning about the possible execution paths through software while retaining precision (e.g., not using information-losing approximations).
+Two key techniques used in this work are symbolic execution using logical decision procedures, and test generation via fuzzing.
+Symbolic execution automates reasoning about the possible execution paths through software while retaining precision (e.g., not using information-losing approximations).
 Decision procedures are back-end tools that check whether logical combinations of mathematical statements are true or false: they allow symbolic execution to determine whether particular execution paths are feasible, and create input test cases for them if so.
 Because these techniques perform precise reasoning, they require substantial computing power to produce full results, as the software analyzed gets bigger; but generally they are organized into larger tasks that are highly parallelizable.

 Fuzzing is another automated technique for exploring the execution space of a program and generating corresponding test cases.
 Fuzzing differs from symbolic execution in that symbolic execution considers a program execution path and then generates an input that triggers it, while fuzzing generates a program input and observes the path that the program executes while processing it.
 Because building and executing modified program inputs can be done quickly, fuzzing processes inputs at a much faster rate, but with less guarantee that an individual input will cause interesting behavior.
 Many concerns about how to effectively guide the search process apply to both symbolic execution and fuzzing, but differ in details.